ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/install.md

 Downloads are normally saved in the above directory but this can be disabled with the `--nosave`/`-n` option.
 This is the default if you install locally from a specific directory or file too.

 With the `--update`/`-U` option the command will also update the active versions for base specified by `--base`/`-b` (default of `active_prod`) by stopping any instances that use that base name and starting them again after updating the links.
-Because links are potentially shared by many instances and this option implies a `--force` flag it will also restart any protected instances that use that base version.
+Because links are potentially shared by many instances the install may succeed but the update fail if any instances are protected.
+To also update protected instances use the `--force`/`-F` flag.
+Note that all matching instances will be stopped, even those that may not be updated, as it is not wholly predictable what version may be installed and the instances must be stopped beforehand.

+The `--force`/`-F` flags implies `--update`.

 By default the latest version found will be the one installed, either from the download site or locally.
 To install a specific version from the use the `--version`/`-V` option with a version in the form `MAJOR.MINOR.PATCH` where omitting `PATCH` will get the latest patch release for `MAJOR.MINOR` and omitting `MINOR.PATCH` will get the latest version in the `MAJOR` set.
 Versions cannot be selected for remote `el8` archives because of a restriction in indexing releases.
 Specifying a version with either a local only or with a directory name on the command line will apply the same rules to all matching local files.